Rusty Blair: Professional career

 Blair was selected by the Memphis Sounds (then the Memphis Pros) in the 1972 ABA Draft, picked in the fifth round.

 Standing 6-foot-8, he instead played 11 seasons in Europe (10 in FIBA and one in the World Basketball League), averaging 27.2 points and 10.4 rebounds during his career, much of which was spent with the then-Coveco and Kaypro club (wearing number 10 for the team now known as Basketball Stars Weert).

 Coaching

 Blair became a professional head coach in April 1988, taking over BSW Miniware Weert in the Holland Professional Basketball League, and served as the coach for the South Team in the 1989 DBL All-Star Gala held in Amsterdam.

 He was named head coach at Cuesta College in April 1992.
 Blair announced his retirement following the 2025 season, after leading the Cougars to the CCCAA regional playoffs.
 With Cuesta, he won eleven championship titles in the Western State Conference.
 Blair received Western State Conference Coach of the Year honors in 1997, 1998, 2009, 2010, 2012, 2014, 2015 and 2019.

-He passed away on May 18, 2025 at age 74.
+He died on May 18, 2025, at age 74.